naterini/docker-scale-out/README.md

 export DISABLE_XDMOD=1
 ```

-## Docker may have issues with cgroupv2
+## Docker may have issues with Cgroup v2

 Add these settings to the docker configuration: /etc/docker/daemon.json
 ```